- by MollyJewelryUS

 Cluster

 A cluster design features a group of smaller stones arranged around the opal, creating bold shapes and unique sparkle.
-This style often looks more dramatic and artistic than single-stone rings.
+For maximum brilliance and visual drama—one of the most popular opal engagement ring styles today.

 Vintage-Inspired